lyrx/gotcha/tutorial.md

 you will get the chance to learn  about  a new framework with each step.

-So we will not look at the code inside this application, but set up
+So we will not look at the code inside this application, but set up a new and blank project and then gradually add the features currently implemented here.
+Only when you are familiar with the basics, you will return to this place here and look at the code.

+I did my best to reach a good level in programming, but I am very sure that I am far from arriving at the optimum.